hudsonrio/hudsonrio.github.io/posts_in_progress/2016-8-1-Airport_Delays.md

 ## What factors contribute to delays?

-My first step in understanding how delays operate was ask: are we making progress now?
-I aggregated all ~800 airports in my dataset to find the average proportion of flights delayed at any airport (unweighted), finding that although there seems to be a slightly positive trend, progress has been inconsistent.
+My first step in understanding how delays operate was to ask: are we making progress now?
+I aggregated all ~800 airports in my dataset to find the average proportion of flights delayed at any airport, finding that although there seems to be a slightly positive trend, progress has been inconsistent (this was a quick, rough snapshot - for a more accurate representation, I would weight each airport by the volume of passengers traveling through it.)

 ![Average Proportion of Departures That Are Delayed, By Year](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj7/gradual_progress.png?raw=true)

-I then took a look at the airports with the largest proportion of (out-going) delays, finding that Reagan, Tampa, and Cincinnati were last with just over 80% of outgoing flights going out on-time.
+I then took a look at the airports with the largest proportion of (out-going) delays, finding that Reagan, Tampa, and Cincinnati had the most frequent delays, with barely over 80% of outgoing flights going out on-time.
 This was a surprising result because I had never associated Reagan with (particularly) poor service.
-I noticed that each of these were a) relatively small airports with b) minimal effect of weather and c) on the east coast.
+I noticed that each of these were a) relatively small airports with b) in relatively warm weather and c) on the east coast.
 These observations were at odds with my expectations.

 But airports do not exist in isolation: they are deeply interconnected and mutually interdependent.
 When a flight from Chicago is delayed, a flight in Atlanta might be held up waiting for passengers, causing the following flight to arrive late in San Juan.
 This phenomena of [cascading delays was described by Nate Silver](http://fivethirtyeight.com/datalab/fly-early-arrive-on-time/) when he recommended flying early in the day to mitigate the risk of delays.
+This phenomena is also shown in Delta's recent experience with widespread delays - each delay magnifies the problem, compounding lateness.

 Indeed, when plotting the average incoming and outgoing delay frequency (where each point is the average for an airport in a given year), we can see that **outgoing delays has a similar distribution and is only slightly shifted left as compared to incoming-delays**, suggesting that most airport delays are a result of incoming delays.
+This is logical: an hour delay in Chicago in the morning is likely to be passed along to each of the, say, 3 other flights the aircraft is scheduled to make that day, as well as other flights which are forced to wait for passengers, or airline staff.

 ![Histogram of Average Delay % by Airport-Year (Arrival Delays in Blue, Departure Delays in Orange)](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj7/arrival_delays_drive_departure_delays.png)